rey301/portfolio/README.md

-# portfolio
+# Portfolio
 Personal website showcasing my recent projects.
+Built to show employers what my current technical skills are able to produce and also allows feedback for any improvement.